steinhia/IDOR/biblio/Review.md

       * some types of attention (visual search) non-lateralized and faster when stim divided in the 2H , decision-taking 1 att center
       * but complex tasks (coordination, complex pbs) performed using one attention center even for split-brain, in subcortical areas ?
 * monteiro 2019 : lateralization of activation (language and S1 and S2) occurs in AgCC, no symetric activation -> aberrant bundles ?
-  * lateralization is not an explication for the absence of split-brain syndromk
+  * lateralization is not an explication for the absence of split-brain syndrom
 * szczupak2022 : new technics that enables to better detect sparle/less dense heterotopic connections -> underestimated!
   * 75% of heterotopic connections in the mice brain, principally in the central core of the CC <-> homotopic periphery
     * more numerous in brains with malformations (probst bundles) -> were considered atypical